mechaniccoder/airbnb-clone/README.md

-# Airbnb clone
+Airbnb clone coding using Python, Django and Tailwind!!

-Cloning Airbnb with python, django, tailwind and more